sutd-visual-computing-group/dag-gans/pytorch/examples/biggan/README.md

 | BigGAN-DAG (rotation + cropping)         | `C10` (20%)       | 8.83      | 14.1      |
 | BigGAN-DAG (rotation + cropping + translation + cutout)         | `C10` (20%)       | 8.84      | 13.1      |

 In the above results, we demonstrate that our model can be applied to multiple types of augmentations.
 Moreover, when combining more augmentations, e.g., our (rotation + cropping) and (translation + cutout) of DiffAugment, DAG can improve the baselines more significantly.
-To apply for your problems, you can add these augmentations or simply design suitable augmentations with DAG.
+To apply DAG for your GAN model, you may use above augmentations or simply design yourself augmentations suitable for your problems.

 *To be updated soon with other augmentations and datasets.*